Here’s an open secret: taking designer drugs at parties or festivals is common practice in the Netherlands. 💊

 Drugs use in the Netherlands

 Especially among young adults, party drugs are ever-popular.
-The percentage of people that have tried ecstasy at some point in their lives is far higher than in any other European country, says the National Drug Monitor.
+The percentage of people who have tried ecstasy at some point in their lives is far higher than in any other European country, says the National Drug Monitor.

 READ MORE | Your complete guide to drugs in the Netherlands